 - 5.1.
-Every patient should be offered cardiac rehabilitation classes in a locality and setting convenient for them.5.1 - 5.2.
-When needed, every patient should be offered services provided by a palliative care\ team.5.2. - 5.2.1.
-The patient's GP and/or Heart Failure Nurse Team should work seamlessly with the palliative care\ team to transfer care. - 5.2.2.
-Equality of access to a Hospice should be made readily available to people with advanced Heart Failure, just like to those people living with cancer. - 5.3.
+Ensure that this support is tailored according to patient's cultural background, educational and language capabilities.^{5.1.} - 5.2.
+When needed, every patient should be offered services provided by a palliative care team.^{5.2.} - 5.2.1.
+The patient's GP and/or Heart Failure Nurse Team should work seamlessly with the palliative care team to transfer care. - 5.2.2.
+Equality of access to palliative care services (whether in the patient's home or in a hospice) should be made readily available to people with advanced Heart Failure, just like to those people living with cancer. - 5.3.
 When needed, a patient can request a referral for mental health support.
-It is the responsibility of their GP to enable this, being responsible for their overall care, but other members of the MDT\ can also enable this if the patient seeks their support. - 5.4.
+It is the responsibility of their GP to enable this, being responsible for their overall care, but other members of the MDT can also enable this if the patient seeks their support. - 5.4.
 When needed, a patient can request benefit and income support.
 Access to benefit and income support is important to many people with Heart Failure.
 Not being able to access this type of support creates huge levels of anxiety and may lead to depression. - 5.5.
 Every patient should be directed to local and national patient support groups, like the Pumping Marvellous Foundation, and be offered or signposted to other support that may be needed by a person living with Heart Failure. - 5.6.
 Patients expect good communication between all their healthcare teams, joining up their needs to offer comprehensive care that is understood by them.